 Improve supply chain management

 OptimoRoute enables dispatchers and fleet managers to easily prioritize important pickups and drop-offs, optimize and combine pickup and drop-off routes for efficiency, and balance driver workloads.
-As a result, your entire supply chain becomes more efficient.
+As a result, your supply chain becomes more efficient from end-to-end.

 Optimize cargo space

 OptimoRoute can factor in the size and weight of items being picked up and dropped off to match them with drivers based on the capacity of individual vehicles in your fleet.
-This feature works to reduce the need for drivers to make multiple trips to depots or distribution centers, cut down on fuel costs, and increase the number of stops each driver can make during a single shift.
+This feature improves the cost-effectiveness of your efforts by working to reduce the need for drivers to make multiple trips, cutting down on fuel costs, and increasing the number of stops each driver can make during a single shift.